sun-jacobi/sun-jacobi/README.md

-A First Year Undergraduate Student @ Kyoto University
+A Second Year Undergraduate Student @ Kyoto University

 Major In Computer Science and Applied Math